In compliance with the Family Educational Rights and Privacy Act of 1974 (FERPA), students at Monroe Community College are entitled to:

 As a student, you need to fill out the Consent form listed and bring it to Student Services (1-300).
 You will need to sign it at the time you turn the form in.

-Refers to a student's name, address, telephone listing, date and place of birth, major field of study, dates of attendance, class schedule, awards and degrees received, most recent previous educational agency attended, participation in officially recognized activities and sports, and weight and height of members of athletic teams.
+Refers to a student's name, email address, picture, date and place of birth, major field of study, dates of attendance, awards and degrees received, most recent previous educational agency attended, participation in officially recognized activities and sports, and weight and height of members of athletic teams.
 This information may be made public by the College for all but those students who indicate within the first three weeks of classes that any or all of the information so designated should not be released without their prior consent.

 If you wish to restrict the release of any or all directory information that pertains to you, you must notify the Office of Student Services (1-300) within the first three weeks of classes each semester.